Generating Compact Tree Ensembles via Annealing: Relevant Ensemble of Trees (RET)

 \subsection{Representation as Tree Ensemble}

-One needs a formal language to represent the prediction function $f_{\bbeta}(\bx)$ in a computer.
+One needs a formal language to represent the prediction function $f_{\boldsymbol{\beta}}(\mathbf{x})$ in a computer.
 The set of all functions that could be obtained by the chosen prediction function representation is called the \textit{hypothesis space}.
 Our hypothesis space is the space of all tree ensembles, described below.

 \textbf{Decision tree representation.} The basic building block of our representation is a decision tree.
-A decision tree is a function $T:\RR^p \to \RR$ associated with a tree representation that partitions the input domain $\RR^p$ into a number of disjoint regions.
+A decision tree is a function $T:{\mathbb R}^p \to {\mathbb R}$ associated with a tree representation that partitions the input domain ${\mathbb R}^p$ into a number of disjoint regions.
 Each region corresponds to a tree leaf and is characterized by the unique sequence of decisions that were made at the tree nodes to reach that leaf starting from the root.
-We will assume that each decision is based on one variable $x_j, j\in \{1,...,p\}$ of the input vector $\bx\in \RR^p$ and a threshold $\tau_j$, but this assumption is only related to the algorithm we use for building the trees and can be easily relaxed to other algorithms.
+We will assume that each decision is based on one variable $x_j, j\in \{1,...,p\}$ of the input vector $\mathbf{x}\in {\mathbb R}^p$ and a threshold $\tau_j$, but this assumption is only related to the algorithm we use for building the trees and can be easily relaxed to other algorithms.

-Following \cite{ren2015global}, we decompose the decision tree into a leaf weight vector $\bbeta=(\beta_1,...,\beta_l)^T, \beta_i \in \RR$ and an index function $\bi_T(\bx):\RR^p\to\{0,1\}^l$, which is a column vector of all zeros except a single $1$ at the index of the leaf reached by the observation $\bx\in\RR^p$.
+Following \cite{ren2015global}, we decompose the decision tree into a leaf weight vector $\boldsymbol{\beta}=(\beta_1,...,\beta_l)^T, \beta_i \in {\mathbb R}$ and an index function $\mathbf{i}_T(\mathbf{x}):{\mathbb R}^p\to\{0,1\}^l$, which is a column vector of all zeros except a single $1$ at the index of the leaf reached by the observation $\mathbf{x}\in{\mathbb R}^p$.
 Here $l=2^d$ is the maximum number of leaf nodes of a tree of maximum depth $d$.
-Thus, we can write the decision tree as a dot product $T(\bx)=\bbeta^T \bi_T(\bx)$.
-We will overload the notation by calling a decision tree as both the function $T(\bx):\RR^p\to \RR$ and its decomposition $T=(\bbeta,\bi_T(\bx))$.
+Thus, we can write the decision tree as a dot product $T(\mathbf{x})=\boldsymbol{\beta}^T \mathbf{i}_T(\mathbf{x})$.
+We will overload the notation by calling a decision tree as both the function $T(\mathbf{x}):{\mathbb R}^p\to {\mathbb R}$ and its decomposition $T=(\boldsymbol{\beta},\mathbf{i}_T(\mathbf{x}))$.

-\textbf{Tree ensembles.} We will work with prediction functions that are the sum of a number of decision trees $k$, which are represented by their leaf weight vectors $\bbeta_j$ and index functions $\bi_j(\bx)$.
-Then, for a given feature vector $\bx\in \RR^p$, the prediction function has the form
+\textbf{Tree ensembles.} We will work with prediction functions that are the sum of a number of decision trees $k$, which are represented by their leaf weight vectors $\boldsymbol{\beta}_j$ and index functions $\mathbf{i}_j(\mathbf{x})$.
+Then, for a given feature vector $\mathbf{x}\in {\mathbb R}^p$, the prediction function has the form Such models are usually called {\em tree ensembles}.